 Pour ½ cup of the milk into a small bowl, sprinkle gelatin on top, let soften for 5 minutes.

 Meanwhile, in a tall saucepan, heat remaining milk, sugar, honey, vanilla, and salt over medium-high, to a simmer.
-Take off heat, whisk in gelatin mixture throughly.
+Take off heat, whisk in gelatin mixture thoroughly.

 Run a thin metal spatula around the bowl.
-Top with serving plate, gently flip over and tap gently on bottom of bowl till it releases.
+Top with a serving plate, gently flip over and tap gently on the bottom of bowl till it releases.
 Serve with handmade strawberry jam if desired.